vgwb/Antura_arabic/docs/Modules/Teacher.md

 The Difficulty Selection Engine is accessed through `TeacherAI.GetCurrentDifficulty(MiniGameCode miniGameCode)`.
 This is called by the **MiniGame Launcher** before loading a specific MiniGame and assigned to the MiniGame's Game Configuration class.
-The difficulty value in the Game Configuration is then read by the MiniGame and used for gameplay.

 ## MiniGame Selection Engine